ESOUIMods/HarvestMap/README.md

 ```/harvest reset DATATYPE```
 Resets a specific type of data

+Valid types are:
+"nodes" - All the valid data used by HarvestMap.
+It is not recommended to reset this.
+"mapinvalid" - All invalid data from maps that HarvestMap could translate.
+This can be reset after importing data.
+"esonodes" - All valid data from maps that HarvestMap could not translate.
+This can be kept for future updates.
+"esoinvalid" - All invalid data from maps that HarvestMap could not translate.
+This can be reset after importing data.

 ```/harvest import addon```
 Imports data from Esohead, EsoheadMerge, Harvester, and HarvestMerge.

+"esohead" - Esohead
+"esomerge" - EsoheadMerge
+"harvester" - Harvester
+"merger" - HarvestMerge